 My worst TSW flare was about 10 years ago, and my current and last one is the one I’m experiencing now.
-I stopped all steroids on December 2nd of 2018.
-I’ve been doing Moisture Withdrawal (MW) for 98% of the time for a year now, and started No Moisture Treatment (NMT) since this past May 20th.
+I stopped all steroids on December 2, 2018.
+I’ve been doing moisture withdrawal (MW) for 98 percent of the time for a year now, and started no moisture treatment (NMT) this past May 20.
 Since starting MW, I noticed my skin learning how to keep itself moisturized, and since NMT I have noticed a difference in the overall improvement of everything, especially my face!

 I was so happy to find MW and NMT because it meant that I was right in listening to what my body was telling me, rather than listening to doctors and general thoughts of society that told me my skin needed to be moisturized.